Towards Mitigating Architecture Overfitting on Distilled Datasets: Acknowledgments

+This work is supported by the internal funds of City University of Hong Kong (No. 9610614 and No. 9229130).
+It is also supported by the NSFC project (No. 62306250).
+We also thank Shuqi Liu for her support in experiments.

-\section{Implementation Details}
+\subsection{Implementation Details}

 \textbf{Datasets:} The training sets in the experiments are the distilled datasets of CIFAR10, CIFAR100 \citep{krizhevsky2009learning} and Tiny-ImageNet \citep{deng2009imagenet}, but the test sets are their respective original test sets.
 To better validate the effectiveness of our method, we use the distilled images synthesized by different dataset distillation algorithms, e.g., neural Feature Regression with Pooling (FRePo) \citep{zhou2022dataset} and Matching Training Trajectories (MTT) \citep{cazenavette2022dataset}.
 In addition, we evaluate the performance of our method in different numbers of instances per class (IPC), e.g., 1, 10 and 50.
+Note that MTT does not provide the final trainable learning rates in the released checkpoints, we adopt the reported initial learning rates in our baselines.

 \textbf{Models:} The networks used to synthesize the distilled images (training networks) in FRePo and MTT are 3-layer CNN.
 Consistent with the hyperparameters reported in the paper, the output channels of hidden layers of the network used in FRePo are 128, 256 and 512, respectively.
 However, in MTT, all the output channels of hidden layers are set to 128.
 ResNet18, ResNet50 \citep{he2016deep}, AlexNet \citep{NIPS2012_c399862d} and VGG11 \citep{simonyan2014very} are adopted in the evaluation, they are thereby called test networks.
 The hyperparameters of networks are the same as those set in \citep{cazenavette2022dataset}.
 Note that when training networks on distilled images of FRePo and MTT, batch and instance normalization layers are adopted in networks following the settings of \citep{zhou2022dataset, cazenavette2022dataset}, respectively.